Codemikel/codemikel/README.md

-### Hi there 👋 I'm Miguel Ruiz 👨‍💻
+# Hi there 👋 I'm Miguel Ruiz 👨‍💻

-I'm fullstack dev.
-I love work with Laravel, Vue.js and SQL.
+I'm currently working on web development.
+My favorite language is PHP mostly work with Laravel framework using Vue.js as frontend technology.

 ### About Me